iron-software/IronBarcode-Examples/tutorials/csharp-barcode-image-generator/README.md

 IronBarcode simplifies barcode creation while offering the flexibility needed for complex designs.
 From straightforward product codes to intricate 2D barcodes with advanced styling, IronBarcode manages it efficiently.

 [Download IronBarcode now](download-modal) and start crafting barcodes swiftly.
 Need help selecting the appropriate license?
-Explore our [licensing options](https://ironsoftware.com/csharp/barcode/licensing/) or [request a free trial key](trial-license) to integrate IronBarcode seamlessly into your production environment.
+Explore our [licensing options](https://ironsoftware.com/csharp/barcode/licensing/) or [request a free trial key](trial-license) to integrate IronBarcode into your production environment.